prototypefund/Digital_Bargeld-docs/api-exchange.rst

       // Sender account details, only present if type is "DEPOSIT". sender_account_details?: any;

+      // Receiver account details, only present if type is "PAYBACK". receiver_account_details?: any;

+      // Wire transfer identifier, only present if type is "PAYBACK". wire_transfer?: any;

       // Transfer details uniquely identifying the transfer, only present if type is "DEPOSIT". wire_reference?: any;